Mental Toughness With L-Train

 Some people want to be a bodybuilder until it’s time to actually be one.
 This means, putting in the long hours, weeks, and months of training nutritionally, resting and recovering, and working out to put yourself into a competition.
 These things help define you as a professional bodybuilder.
 The process is instilled in us and we continue to have that motivation to work hard each day, to get back onto the next stage and compete again.

-L-Train provided great insight for his passion as a professional bodybuilder and leads by example today, as he trains his clients around the U.S. Mental mindset is one of the most important factors in training the body for any type of change.
-Whether it be casual lifting, working out to lose weight, or training for a competition, L-Train demonstrates this importance among all individuals he works with.
-It is key to one’s success!
-I enjoyed covering this topic with L-Train and know that he is a great role model for many individuals in his profession.
-He currently trains athletes at all ages and various sports and fitness goers in Southern California.
+L-Train provided great insight for his passion as a professional bodybuilder and leads by example today, as he trains his clients around the U.S. Mental mindset is one of the most important factors while training the body for any type of change.
+Whether it be casual lifting, working out to lose weight, or training for a competition, L-Train demonstrates the importance of keeping a healthy mindset to all individuals he works with.
+Afterall, it is key to one’s success!
+I enjoyed covering this topic with L-Train and know that he is a great role model for many individuals in-and-out of his profession.
+He currently trains athletes in sports and fitness in Southern California.
 To view more about him, please visit his website at www.ltrainbrown.com or visit him on Instagram at ltrainbrown

 Interviewed by: Cheryl McCormick, M.S.S.